Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Discussions and conclusions

 The current work limits its arguments and results to the Gaussian distribution-based protocol.
 The necessity of switching between the two quadratures is relaxed in a homodyne detection scheme and the protocol is shown to be identical to GG02 protocol \cite{grosshans2002continuous}.
 The announcement of the angle of rotation by Bob is similar to that of announcement of chosen quadrature in the latter protocol.
-Thus the proposed modification simplifies the protocol for CV QKD systems that have homodyne detection setting as it overcomes the necessity of a randomly varying phase modulator at Bob's station.
-This is highly beneficial for practical implementation, especially in free-space CVQKD with Gaussian modulation protocol. \acknowledgments The authors acknowledge the funding support from EPSRC Quantum Communications Hub (Grant number EP/T001011/1).
-The authors thank Frédéric Grosshans for the useful discussions.
+This works for the LLO based systems as well as the TLO based system used in this analysis.
+Conventionally, for LLO scheme, a homodyne detection setting is used for signal and heterodyne for reference pulses \cite{soh2015self}.
+In TLO scheme, the phase drift is estimated using the pattern signals which are comparatively at higher intensity than the QKD signals and are sent with each block of QKD signals \cite{cosijns2018advanced, tang2021towards, tang2022experimental}.
+The homodyne detection of signal in LLO scheme is particularly for reaching maximum transmission distance, however it still involves switching between the two quadratures.
+Thus, our scheme avoids the use of phase modulator for homodyne detection of the signal, in GG02-like protocols, regardless if a TLO or LLO is implemented.
+Thus the proposed modification simplifies the protocol for CV-QKD systems that have homodyne detection setting as it overcomes the necessity of a randomly varying phase modulator at Bob's station.
+This is highly beneficial for practical implementation, especially in free-space CV-QKD with Gaussian modulation protocol.